The search for mass graves in an Arab village in Israel - Breaking Latest News

-New research tools have reopened the discussion on some aspects of the violent birth of the state in 1948

-The recent analyses conducted by Forensic Architecture, a research group at Goldsmiths University in London, have led to the identification of four mass graves on Dor beach, in northern Israel, where the Palestinian village of Tantura was once located.
+The recent analyses conducted by Forensic Architecture, a research team from Goldsmiths University of London, have led to the identification of four mass graves on Dor beach in northern Israel, where the Palestinian village of Tantura was once located.
 The alleged graves have not yet been excavated but have been identified with a reasonable level of certainty through documentary research and the analysis of aerial photos of the time: the discovery could be connected to a massacre believed to have occurred in Tantura in 1948, one of the most discussed and controversial episodes of the early years of Israel’s history.

 Israel does not recognize that there was a massacre of Palestinian civilians in Tantura, and still some historians (a minority) are skeptical of the extent of the killings and debate whether those in Tantura were mass executions carried out by the Israeli army or if the killings were the result of the armed clashes and violence that occurred during that period.
 The discovery of mass graves, if confirmed, could help shed more light on what happened.

-In 1947, after years of tensions between Jews and Palestinians escalated during the British Mandate of Palestinethe UN General Assembly approved the resolution 181, a plan which provided for the division of the territory into two states, one Jewish and the other Palestinian, according to the respective areas of influence existing at that time.
-The plan was not accepted by the Palestinians and Arab countries who supported their claims to the territories where Jewish settlers had settled in previous decades to establish a Jewish state in Palestine.
+In 1947, after years of tensions between Jews and Palestinians escalated during the British mandate in Palestinethe UN General Assembly approved the resolution 181, which plan provided for the division of the territory into two states, one Jewish and the other Palestinian, according to the respective areas of influence existing at that time.
+The plan was not accepted by the Palestinians and by the Arab countries which supported their claims on the territories where the Jewish settlers had settled in the previous decades to found a Jewish state in Palestine.

 Following the definitive British withdrawal, on May 14, 1948 the settlers declared the birth of the state of Israel.
 In the following days there were several violent attacks from the Arab side and the Israeli army conducted a series of military operations to occupy more Palestinian territories and build new settlements.
 Many of the Palestinians had already fled during the clashes; others were directly expelled by the Israeli army (each side historically tends to emphasize the relevance of the spontaneous flight of Palestinians and expulsions by the Israeli army).
 This mass exodus is called by the Palestinians Nakba, which means “catastrophe” in Arabic, and is remembered every year on May 15th.